Writing Studies Minor

 Goals of the Minor

-• Develop awareness of and ability to participate in the increasingly multi-modal, digital, and global nature of communication.
+- Develop awareness of and an ability to participate in communications that are increasingly multi-modal, digital, and global.